British Esports Championships

 Each school or college is allowed to enter teams for three different games: 5v5 League of Legends (which has a PEGI 12 age rating), 6v6 Overwatch (PEGI 12) and 3v3 Rocket League (PEGI 3).

-The live finals are set to take place at the Insomnia gaming festival in Easter 2019 at the Birmingham NEC.
+The live finals are set to take place at the Insomnia gaming festival on Friday April 19th 2019 at the Birmingham NEC.

 Key info and rulebook for teachers and students: Download our handy deck